 You want your spouse to join you in the United States.
 So, you need to know the spouse Green Card processing time.
 The wait can feel long and hard.
 But knowing what to expect helps you plan better.
 This guide shows you the real timeline for a Green Card for your spouse.
 Plus, you learn ways to make the process faster.
+If you are searching for the best immigration lawyer Houston, TX has to offer, the attorneys at Vega & Associates are ready to help.

 The spouse Green Card processing time depends on many things.
 Your status matters most.
 Are you a U.S. citizen or a Green Card holder?
 Also, where your spouse lives now makes a big difference.
 A marriage Green Card wait time can range from 9 months to several years.
 The I-130 processing time is just one part of the total wait.
 Then, other steps add more months to your timeline.
+As a dedicated immigration attorney Houston residents trust, our firm provides personalized legal strategies for every immigration matter.

 Table of Contents